gamma-opt/EnergySystemModeling.jl/README.md

 pkg> add GLPK
 ```

-Alternatively, you could choose to install a different solver.
+Alternatively, you could choose to install a different solver such as Gurobi, a powerful commercial solver.
 In this case, you need to modify the code inside `run.jl` file.
 Now, we can run the script.
 ```bash
 julia run.jl
 ```